Education

 Ticket numbers are limited and if you’ve booked using the code EDUCATION you may be asked to show your school/student/university ID at the door.

-The full programme will be on sale in February 2026 and students and teachers can claim free access tickets to 6 events.
+This autumn students and teachers can claim free access tickets to 20 events.

 Email with any questions or queries.